OliverTansley/PremBot/README.md

 ### Contributing Code

-1. Follow the instructions above for how to install the codebase
-2. Create a new branch for the intended feature `git branch feature-name`
+1. Create a fork the repository
-3. Open a new pull request and wait for reviews and comments
+2. Open a new pull request and wait for reviews and comments

 ### Contributing ideas